- 1 Top 5 Best Pool Robot Vacuums Compared

 What Else You Should Think About

 When looking for the best pool vacuum robot, remember to find one that works with your pool size, pool surface materials, electrical system, and pool shape.
 That’s a lot of variables!
 Research is your friend here – and remember, you can always call a pool cleaner or similar service and ask about which of our picks would be best for your pool situation.
+You can also check out pricing, specs and reviews of popular models on Amazon.com.
 This little video gives you an idea of how to start your pool vac, and there are also many resources on maintaining your pool chemical balance.
 Speaking of maintenance, you can save money with careful DIY maintenance on your pool bot – just remember to take safety precautions!

 Keep in mind that robot pool vacuums and floor robot vacs are two different models (it sounds obvious, but please don’t get them confused).
 If you want to learn about today’s latest robot cleaning options to automate cleaning inside your house as well as outside, check out our feature on Neato vs. Roomba.